 Prerequisites: PH:Ortho, Pelvic health clinical experience, or equivalent introductory training.

-PH – UGT: Pelvic Health Urogenital Triangle (Franklin, TN)
+PH – UGT: Pelvic Health Urogenital Triangle (Atlanta, GA)